 As we learn language, words become building blocks that we use to understand and describe the world.
 In Figure 5.6, different words are used in different languages for the same object.
 Here the fundamental observation is that, no matter the language, words shape our internal worldview (Weak Sapir-Whorf Hypothesis).
 In the top example, English speakers can store information about a group of trees, a cord of logs, and lumberyard finished products with the same word wood.
 With additional words we can delineate the objects.
 However, we shouldn’t forget that the funnel of working memory constrains us to some 7 to 10 elements at a time.
 Thus, when some capacity is reserved for description, less is available for logical deduction.
 One’s language affects the usage of working memory.

 I’d also be remiss if I didn’t mention that we use the term “fact” in several contexts, thereby obscuring the uncertainty and subjectivity of the knowledge.
 This greatly impacts discussions in which contentious positions exist.
 Facts need to be distinguished from explanations, evaluations, and predictions.

 Investigating decision-making is a goal of Mental Construction.
-Decision-making reveals one’s ethical system, implicit though it may be.
+Decision-making reveals one’s ethical system–as well as one’s trade-off between immediate satisfaction and delayed gratification.
 Lawrence Kohlberg developed a system of ethical development, the fundamental element is that one’s moral system is not static.
 I’ve defined into ethical stages aligned with the age stages used in Development of the Adult Mind.

 - Birth to language acquisition.
 Does it feel good or does it feel bad? (pleasure principle)